Zeus virus. 6 versions revealed (2021 removal guide)

 Zbot

 Zbot is another name for the notorious Trojan that is used by many security experts.
-If your security software detects Zbot in your system, it means that you have been infected with a serious malware that silently tracks your activities, records passwords, and other sensitive information.
+If your security software detects Zbot in your system, it means that you have been infected with serious malware that silently tracks your activities and records passwords and other sensitive information.
 You must remove Zbot immediately and change all your passwords as soon as possible!
-Otherwise, the malware can find out all passwords, credit card details and similar information which is considered personal.
+Otherwise, the malware can find out all passwords, credit card details, and similar information which is considered personal.

-There is no doubt that attackers can use such data for malevolent purposes and loss of financial information lead to disastrous consequences.
-Unfortunately, such malware operates silently, and it is unlikely that you will spot it on your system without having a strong anti-malware software.
+There is no doubt that attackers can use such data for malevolent purposes, and loss of financial information leads to disastrous consequences.
+Unfortunately, such malware operates silently, and it is unlikely that you will spot it on your system without having strong anti-malware software.

 Gameover Zeus virus

-The activity of this malware was suspended in June 2014, once the communication between the Trojan and the C&C servers was intercepted and shut down.
-A year later, FBI announced a $3 million reward for information about Russian hacker Evgeniy Mikhailovich Bohachev[9].
+The activity of this malware was suspended in June 2014 once the communication between the Trojan and the C&C servers was intercepted and shut down.
+A year later, the FBI announced a $3 million reward for information about Russian hacker Evgeniy Mikhailovich Bohachev[9].
 The hacker hasn't been caught yet.

 Zeus Panda banking trojan

-It first emerged in 2016, but its distribution continues in 2017.
-Lately, security researchers discovered a new technique that virus' authors use for its distribution.
-This time, fraudsters were caught using BlackHat SEO strategies to make malicious Trojan-serving links appear in the top Google search results' positions.
+It first emerged in 2016, but its distribution continued in 2017.
+Lately, security researchers discovered a new technique that virus authors use for its distribution.
+This time, fraudsters were caught using BlackHat SEO strategies to make malicious Trojan-serving links appear in the top Google search results positions.
 The new technique adds to previously known ones – malvertising and malicious spam.

 Terdot